hlee260/ARTISTIC/README.md

 # ARTISTIC
-ARTISTIC was run with python 3.12.7, but probaboly works with newer versions.
-Most processes are using the following packages:
+ARTISTIC was run with python 3.12.7.
+All processes are using the following packages (please download one-by-one if necessary):

 import re